alioso/d8-front-end-development/drupal_behaviors.md

 ---

-Each behavior needs it own name
+Let's now add a new behavior Each behavior needs it own name
 ```
 (function ($, Drupal, window, document, undefined) {